Everyone loves someone who’s had an abortion. Worldwide, one in four pregnancies end in abortion. Yet stigma and judgement persist.

 Even though I was completely confident in my choice to have an abortion, I only told a few people at the time.
 Looking back, I did feel silenced, simply because it wasn’t something people spoke about.

 As I grew older, I started to realise that I wasn’t ashamed of my abortion.
 Lately I’ve started to tell more people about it.
 It’s so important that people are able to talk openly about abortion.
 I know if I heard my friends, family or teachers talk more openly about abortion I would have felt less alone in my choice.

 The moment we start to share our stories is the moment society’s attitude starts to shift.
 That’s why I feel as though I have a duty to share mine.

 I’m 30 years old and I’ve never wanted children.

 Three months into living with my partner, who also doesn’t want children, we found out I was pregnant.
 It was very upsetting because we took precautions.
 We talked about it and decided to continue with our plans—that is, to terminate the pregnancy.

 I wish all women could have this option and although it is not an easy decision, I am grateful to have found MSI.

-At MSI, I was never judged, and the staff was extremely kind to me at all times.
+At MSI, I was never judged, and the staff were extremely kind to me at all times.